-Management action plans for moose should be developed at the regional level with Ministry staff, First Nations and stakeholders where appropriate; and in consideration of the issues presented in the Provincial Framework and the provincial harvest management procedure.
-The Omineca Region has begun developing a regional action plan.
+Moose management action plans should be developed at the regional level where appropriate and should include Ministry staff, First Nations and stakeholders in their development.
+These plans should consider the issues presented in this provincial framework and the provincial harvest management procedure.
+The Omineca and Northeast Regions have begun developing regional action plans.